AlliedTesting/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 We see that `jdbcFieldVal=jdbcFieldValVec(iTuple)` being value of `iTuple`-th tuple is of **java.lang.Object\[\]** array type and the number of elements in this array is 1.
 Taking `jdbcFieldVal(1)` we either obtain an object of **org.postgresql.jdbc.PgArray** class (if the respective array is not NULL as whole) or a string equal to the value of **NullStringRead** (otherwise).
-That is we can proceed further with all this exactly as in the case above of **DataReturnFormat** equal to 'cellarray'.
+That is, we can proceed further with all this exactly as in the case above of **DataReturnFormat** equal to 'cellarray'.

 The above algorithms are clear and straightforward.
-But the problem occures when one needs to apply them to several millions of tuples.
+But the problem occurs when one needs to apply them to several millions of tuples.
 As shown below in experiments, the conversion of initially returned data to native Matlab formats sums up to a huge overhead.

 And last but not least.
-Regardless of what type each array of numerical type has in **PostgeSQL**, applying **cell** to some Java array (as in the approach above) transforms the latter array into **double** Matlab array (see [here](https://www.mathworks.com/help/matlab/matlab_external/handling-data-returned-from-java-methods.html) for details).
+Regardless of what type each array of numerical type has in **PostgreSQL**, applying **cell** to some Java array (as in the approach above) transforms the latter array into **double** Matlab array (see [here](https://www.mathworks.com/help/matlab/matlab_external/handling-data-returned-from-java-methods.html) for details).
 This leads to a few rather serious drawbacks: